nes-open-db/nes-open-db/README.md

 ### NES emulator developers

+If you have an emulator that could be embedded to the NES Open DB website so that people can play games right in the browser...

+OR

 If you want to supercharge your NES emulator by integrating it with NES Open DB, please contact us!

 ## Running the development server